chloeLu/MiniProj-java/README.txt

 Extract Trade zip under /data and rename the file as "taqtrade20131218".
 (These are hardcoded in TestDataGenerator)

-3. Considering the humongous size of the data, we make use of an open-source external sort library: https://code.google.com/p/externalsortinginjava/
+3. Considering the humongous size of the data, we implemented external sort in ExternalSorter.java

 -------------------------------------------------